craftingcity/The-Known-World/Underdark Travel Table.md

 - size

 Record entries from this table onto a sheet or page.
-Some results may be best represented as a "backtrack" as for m
+Some results may be best represented as a "backtrack" as for one or more reasons, the feature you are trying to access would be unattinable from one point or another.
 # Tables on Travel
 ## Entering a New Space